 The Colorado Electrical Board will issue a certificate without written examination when an applicant for reciprocity has met the above requirements and paid the appropriate fees.
 Applicants will not be granted a reciprocal certificate where the certificate in the licensing state was granted by grandfathering without having passed a state-administered examination as stated above.

-To perform electrical contracting in the State of Colorado, you must submit a completed Colorado Electrical Contractor application, pay the current registration fee, and meet the following criteria:
+To perform electrical contracting in the State of Colorado, you must be a licensed Electrical Contractor registered with the State of Colorado:

 For local requirements, contact the city and/or county government in the area in which you work.

 First-time business owners may contact the Colorado Business Assistance Center at 303-592-5920.

 For information on obtaining a Federal Employer Identification Number (FEIN), visit the IRS website at www.irs.gov/businesses.